uraich/IoT4AQ/README.md

 # IoT4AQ
 ## Slides and demonstration programs for the Seminar on Air Quality and IoT based Air Sensors
 On 7. and 8.
-November 2023 an online [Seminar on Air Quality and IoT based Air Sensors](https://indico.cern.ch/event/1316999/page/30572-iot4aq-project) will be held.
+November 2023 an online [Seminar on Air Quality and IoT based Air Sensors](https://indico.cern.ch/event/1316999/page/30572-iot4aq-project) was held.
 This repository contains slides of a tutorial on the Internet of Things in general and its application to air quality measurements in particular.

 The slides are available as LibreOffice odp documents as well as PDF files.